Easy Strawberry Milk (Korean Style)

 It’s also an added step and I’m all about easy peasy recipes.

-So I just mash the strawberries with a fork or a muddler and just add milk.
+So I just mash the strawberries with a fork or a muddler and then add milk.

 Another perk of not heating the strawberries is that they retain more of their vitamin C.